DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 If certain datasets cannot be made available or only be made available under restricted access conditions, please explain why, clearly separating legal and contractual reasons from intentional restrictions.

-### Identify archive(s) for publishing datasets
+### Identify archive(s) for depositing datasets
-This question, and its sub-questions, will assist you in finding archive(s) suitable to deposit the data.
+This question, and its sub-questions, will assist you in finding archive(s) suitable to deposit (publish) the data.

 Where do you plan to archive the research data?
 Remember that this can also include project results, or background material that you not immediately are thinking of as 'data'.
 As archive choice often decides what metadata standards to be followed, it is advisable to investigate this question early in the project.
 When identifying alternative archives to use, have a look at the metadata schema they use, to see if it is suitable to describe the data.